Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

 Next, we relate contented networks and efficient networks.

 \begin{proposition} Let $\mathfrak{g}$ be a symmetric social storage network with $N$ agents and stability point $\hat\eta$.
 Then: \begin{enumerate} \item If at least one of $N$ and $\hat\eta$ is/ are even, then, $\mathfrak{g}$ is efficient if and only if $\mathfrak{g}$ is contented. \item Suppose $N$ and $\hat\eta$ are odd.
-Then, an efficient network does exist but there exists no contented network. \end{enumerate} \end{proposition} \begin{proof} {\it 1} follows from Proposition \ref{lem:g-is-even-stable}, since, if at least one of $N$ and $\hat\eta$ is/ are even, then, $\mathfrak{g}$ is efficient if and only if $\mathfrak{g}$ is $\hat\eta$-regular\footnote{An $r$-regular network is one where each agent has exactly $r$ neighbors.}. \\
+Then, an efficient network does exist but there does not exist any contented network. \end{enumerate} \end{proposition} \begin{proof} {\it 1} follows from Proposition \ref{lem:g-is-even-stable}, since, if at least one of $N$ and $\hat\eta$ is/ are even, then, $\mathfrak{g}$ is efficient if and only if $\mathfrak{g}$ is $\hat\eta$-regular. \\

 {\it 2} follows from Proposition \ref{lem:n-1-agent}. \end{proof}

 1em \begin{remark} Not all efficient networks are contented. \end{remark}